AregevDev/raylib-cr/README.md

 # raylib-cr

+## **This repo is unmaintained, you can find an updated version of raylib-cr at**  https://github.com/sol-vin/raylib-cr

 Crystal Bindings for `raylib`, a small and easy to use game development library.
 As for now the bindings only support the raw function calls from raylib itself, a wrapper will be out shortly, I plan on making a more object-oriented wrapper around raylib.